TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 These DMA devices are dependent on PE endpoint to initiate and receive memory management transactions on their behalf.
 The acccess to the MMIO regions of any such device is assigned to the endpoint during boot.
-The :ref:`device node<device_region_node>` of the corresponding partition manifest must specify these additional properties for each peripheral device in the system:
+The `device node`_ of the corresponding partition manifest must specify these additional properties for each peripheral device in the system:

 -  smmu-id: This field helps to identify the SMMU instance that this device is upstream of.